ERGO-Code/HiGHS/docs/src/parallel.md

 phase is both forced and forbidden, the default behaviour is used instead.
 For instance, setting `hipo\_parallel\_force` to 81 = 1+16+64 and `hipo\_parallel\_forbid`
-to 68 = 4+64  forces the use of parallelism in the analyse phase and for building the normal equations structure, and forbids it for the reordering of augmented system.
+to 68 = 4+64  forces the use of parallelism in the analyse phase and for building the normal equations values, and forbids it for the reordering of augmented system.

 The extent to which parallelism is used in HiPO depends on the value of the [threads](@ref option-threads) option (see above).